yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/back-up-universe-data.md

 showAsideToc: true
 ---

-This section describes how to use the Yugabyte Platform to back up data in YCQL tables.
+Follow the steps here to use the Yugabyte Platform to configure storage for backups and to back up YugabyteDB universe data.

-## Set storage for backup
+## Configure storage for backup

-If you already have a tserver directory to use for backups, skip to [Back up data](#back-up-data) below.
+Depending on your cloud or on-premises environment, YugabyteDB universe data can be saved to the following storage options.

 ### Local storage